node-saml/passport-saml/README.md

 As each Node LTS version reaches its end-of-life we will remove that version from the `node` `engines` property of our package's `package.json` file.
 Removing a Node version is considered a breaking change and will entail the publishing of a new major version of this package.
 We will not accept any requests to support an end-of-life version of Node.
 Any merge requests or issues supporting an end-of-life version of Node will be closed.

 We will accept code that allows this package to run on newer, non-LTS, versions of Node.

+## Project History

+The project was started by @bergie in 2012 based on Michael Bosworth's [express-saml](https://github.com/bozzltron/express-saml) library.
+From 2014 - 2016, @ploer served as primary maintainer.
+@markstos served the primary maintainer from 2017 till 2020 when he created the node-saml organization.
+With a goal to create a team of maintainers, invitations were sent to major contributors and fork authors to work together to maintain all the improvements in one place.

+Since 2020, @cjbath emerged as the primary maintainer, with major contributions from @gugu and @zoellner.
+Major updates from the team included rewriting the project in TypeScript and splitting off a `node-saml` module which can be used without Passport.
+Almost 100 other developers have contributed improvements to the project.

+The project continues to be maintained by volunteers.
+Contributions small and large are welcome.